Skip to Content

 If matters do not improve, you may have to file a civil claim asking a judge to take action against your neighbor for trespassing.
 The judge will likely abide by the findings of the surveyor.
 Of course, if the encroachment is a matter of inches, the court will likely frown on your actions against your neighbor.
 However, overlooking a substantial violation can create serious issues for you down the line when you try to sell your house.
 Prospective buyers may not want to deal with a property dispute.

 If you have a dispute involving your neighbor, reach out to the Fairfield County real estate attorneys at Chipman Mazzucco Emerson LLC.
-Call (203) 902-4882 or contact us online to schedule a consultation.
+Call (203) 902-4882 or contact us online to schedule a meeting.